 Step 2.
 Start Your Home Search

 Now is a good time to start to working with a professional Real Estate Agent.
-If you don’t already have a Real Estate Agent, we have worked some true Sonoma County experts and would be happy to make some introductions.
+If you don’t already have a Real Estate Agent, we have worked with some true Sonoma County and North Bay experts and would be happy to make some introductions.

 Today, most home shoppers preview about 10 homes before making an offer.
 Your Real Estate Agent can help you navigate this part of the process.
-Real Estate Agents and Lenders work closely together to ensure that when you find the right home and ensure a smooth home-buying experience for you.
+Real Estate Agents and Lenders work closely together to ensure that you find the right home and enjoy a smooth home-buying experience.

 Armed with your prequalification letter, you and your agent will decide how much to offer for the home.
 You’ll sign a purchase contract subject to any specific conditions (inspections, close date, etc.)